friend1ws/nanomonsv/README.md

 This software can generate a list of SVs without specifying the matched control.
 But we have not tested the performance of the approach just using tumor sample, and strongly recommend using the matched control data.
+Even when only tumor sample is available, we still recommend using non-matched (collected from other person's tissue) control sample.
 - **control_prefix**: Prefix to the matched control data set in the parse step
 - **control_bam**: Path to the matched control BAM file